 Set the sizing table for the first pipe in the system, then set the rest to Same as Previous.

-If the sizing table changes at any point in the system, for example a high pressure and low pressure part of the system, change the Sizing Table setting in the pipe where the change happens.
-All the pipes before the changed pipe will be sized based upon the Sizing Table setting in the first pipe, and all the pipes after the changed pipe will be based upon the Sizing Table setting in the changed pipe.
+If the sizing table changes at any point in the system — for example, a high-pressure and low-pressure part of the system — change the Sizing Table setting in the pipe where the change happens.
+All of the pipes before the changed pipe will be sized based upon the Sizing Table setting in the first pipe, and all of the pipes after the changed pipe will be based upon the Sizing Table setting in the changed pipe.

 Inserting Sizing Tables on the Drawing

-The DM Plumbing->Pipes->Insert Pipe Sizing Table command can be used to insert sizing tables on the drawing to document how the pipes are sized.
+The Insert Pipe Sizing Table command can be used to insert sizing tables on the drawing to document how the pipes are sized.